Joint Income Protection Insurance For Dual Income Couples

 • 14% struggle even with two incomes

-• 29% need the dual income to maintain their lifestyle
+• 29% need a dual income to maintain their lifestyle

 • 34% would need to make substantial lifestyle changes in the event of one income being lost

-• 59% would not be able to holiday if one income was to go
+• 59% would not be able to take a holiday if one income was to go

-• 21% would no longer be paying gym membership
+• 21% would no longer be paying for a gym membership

 • 13% would need to downsize their home